loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/07-cosmological-redshift_en.md

 $$1 + z = \frac{\lambda_0}{\lambda_e} = \frac{a(t_0)}{a(t_e)}$$

-**Physical Meaning**: Redshift measures the "stretching factor" of cosmic expansion!
+**Physical Meaning**: Redshift measures the "stretching factor" of cosmic expansion.

 ### Slowing of Clocks